vivekagr/AWS-SAA-C02-Course/README.md

 This waits for a signal from the resource itself before moving to a create complete state.

+Signal can be sent using `/opt/aws/bin/cfn-signal -e $? --stack ... --resource ... --region ...`
+- this line should be added after running `cfn-init` command
+- both of these lines would be put in User Data

 ### EC2 Instance Roles

 IAM roles are the best practice ways for services to be granted permissions.